Loading

 2. Cost and ROI

 • Digital: More budget-friendly and scalable.
 You can start a social media ad campaign with a very small budget.
 More importantly, every dollar is trackable, allowing you to measure your Return on Investment (ROI) accurately and optimize campaigns for better results.
+If you’re not sure how to define that ROI from the start, our guide on how to set marketing goals walks you through a practical framework.

 3. Engagement and Interaction